withastro/docs/src/pages/en/core-concepts/astro-pages.md

 ## HTML Pages

-You can place a `.html` file in the `/src/pages/` directory.
-This will be treated as an [HTML Component](/en/core-concepts/astro-components/#html-components) and turned into a page.
+Files with the `.html` file extension can be placed in the `src/pages/` and used directly as pages on your site.
+Note that some key Astro features are not supported in [HTML Component](/en/core-concepts/astro-components/#html-components).

 ## Custom 404 Error Page